Skip to main content

 4. Which factors matter most when choosing a neighborhood in San Jose?

 School districts, block-level safety, commute access, and long-term resale value matter more than citywide averages.
-Areas like Almaden Valley, Cambrian Park, Evergreen, and Willow Glen remain highly sought after for these reasons.
+Areas like Almaden Valley, Cambrian Park, Evergreen, and Willow Glen remain areas with higher transaction demand based on recent market activity for these reasons.

 5. Is new construction a realistic option for most buyers in San Jose?

 Not usually.
-Resale homes dominate the market, while new construction is limited and concentrated in select areas, often at higher price points.
-Most buyers should expect to focus on resale properties.
+Resale homes dominate the market, while new construction is limited and concentrated in select areas, often at higher price points. resale properties represent the majority of available inventory in this market.

 Subscribe to the newsletter